xiaojing168jmg168/readme-generator/readme-generator.md

 ## Installation
-💾 clone the repository, npm install inquirer
+💾 The user should clone the repository from GitHub. npm install file-system, npm install inquirer.

 ## usage
-💻 use inquirer from your command line to answer questions about your project
+💻 Use inquirer from your command line to answer questions about your project.

 ## Contributing